The President’s Committee for Sustainability (PCS) was convened in March 2011 to oversee:

 - The integration of sustainability initiatives across the Seattle University community

-The Committee includes faculty, staff and students from all areas of campus.
+The President's Committee includes faculty, staff and students from all areas of campus.
 The PCS contact person is Professor Greg Magnan (email@example.com).

 Seattle University has committed to the following four goals in the Climate Action Plan: